 If there’s a lot of fish in your part of the sea, they may be after a particularly delicious piece of bait.
 Social media is public, which means you get to take advantage of where your competitors are posting and what type of content they’re promoting.
 This does not mean you should plagiarize a competitor’s ad campaign (we’ve seen plenty of times this has backfired), but a little espionage won’t hurt.
 Smaller businesses gain a huge step up by looking at what hooks (otherwise known as social media platforms) their competitors are using to reel in clients, and can play off of them to enter the market.
 If a similar business sees a lot of Facebook likes or retweets on Twitter, you know where to start posting.

 Social media platforms should be used by businesses in a personal way

 Social media was built to be just that: social.
 When people look or stumble upon your business online, they still want to feel some personality!
 How you project that personality ties directly in with which social media platform is right for your business.
 As we mentioned, Instagram is a very visual platform.
 Should your business be ripe with opportunities for bright, eye-catching photos, it would be a useful tool.
 Facebook is great for long-term connections, so a company looking for repeat customers would be wise to use their ad features.
 Whatever choice you go with, there are tips and tricks (such as using live streaming to increase viewer trust) to have your business succeed.
-For help launching and maintaining your social media ad campaign, reach out to our social media team at Success City Online at 702-350-2870!
+For help launching and maintaining your social media ad campaign, reach out to our trusted social media team at Success City Online at 702-350-2870!